kumarvna/terraform-azurerm-cosmosdb/README.md

   # Creating Private Endpoint requires, VNet name and address prefix to create a subnet
   # By default this will create a `privatelink.mysql.database.azure.com` DNS zone.
   # To use existing private DNS zone specify `existing_private_dns_zone` with valid zone name
-  # Private endpoints doesn't work If using `subnet_id` to create redis inside a specified VNet.
+  # Private endpoints doesn't work If using `subnet_id` to create CosmosDB inside a specified VNet.
   enable_private_endpoint       = true
   virtual_network_name          = "vnet-shared-hub-westeurope-001"
   private_subnet_address_prefix = ["10.1.5.0/29"]